 - Keeping the lecture recordings as evidence for future promotion

-- Keeping the lecture recordings for use in a future semester, for example to "sub in" for a day you are unavailable to deliver a lecture
+- Keeping the lecture recordings for use in a future trimester, for example to "sub in" for a day you are unavailable to deliver a lecture

 Lecture recording for special events

 Special events or individual room bookings are not automatically scheduled to be recorded.
 All such requests should be made by completing the following form.
 If you need an urgent recording scheduling (less than 3 business days prior to the date/time of the session) then please phone the IT Service Centre who can manually schedule this for you.

 - Event Name